Gwenbleidd32/ckad-labs/README.md

 ---
 ### Challenge Question 4
 Team Neptune has it's own `ServiceAccount` named `neptune-sa-v2` in Namespace `neptune`.
 A coworker needs the token from the secret that belongs to that *`ServiceAccount`* Write the base64 decoded token to file `/opt/token`

+*Git clone this repository to setup this lab and follow the below steps:*
 ```shell
 git clone https://github.com/Gwenbleidd32/ckad-labs.git